 We said that iOS’s algorithm starts with the most preferred wireless network, followed by your saved private networks, then any available public ones.

 To improve accuracy and reliability, known networks—that is, any saved networks you connected to in the past—are “scored” based on your actions.

 - Score increases: If you manually switch to a network, its score increases.

-- Score decreases: If you manually disconnect from a network, its score decreases.
+- Score decreases: Manually disconnecting from a network decreases its score.

-The scoring system provides iOS with necessary intelligence in terms of wireless networking that permits it to more accurately prioritize any wireless networks it should join automatically.
+The scoring system provides iOS with necessary intelligence in terms of wireless networking which permits it to more accurately prioritize any Wi-Fi networks it should join automatically.

 We’ve already established that the algorithm assigns higher scores to your most preferred networks.
 With that in mind, the inevitable question arises: what exactly happens if the device finds multiple wireless networks after evaluating the above criteria?

-In that case, iOS prioritizes Wi-Fi networks based on their security level:
+In that case, iOS prioritizes Wi-Fi networks based on their security level, as follows.

 But what about multiple networks of identical category and security level?